evernym/sovrin-environments/vagrant/training/vb-multi-vm/TestIndyClusterSetup.md

 $ vagrant up
 ```

+> **Note:** You will still need to be in this same directory (sovrin-environments/vagrant/training/vb-multi-vm) in order to run the above command.
+Also, you must wait until this process of "vagrant up" is complete prior to proceeding with the instructions below.
+If you attempt to proceed with the instructions below, it will cause error later in the process.

 This command will take several minutes to complete, as each VM is provisioned
 and its vagrant.sh script is executed.
 After provisioning, each of these nodes
 automatically joins the Indy Validator cluster.